 Research in health

-CMCRC's Health Centre of Excellence applies advanced data sciences to all public and private healthcare settings.
+CMCRC's Health Research Centre applies advanced data sciences to all public and private healthcare settings.
 The program has been running since 2013, with the objective of improving market integrity and efficiency.

 We do this by: